Unfolding-Machines/pumc-info-hub/docs/index.md

   <img src="assets/logos/pumc_icon_512.png" alt="PUM Companion Logo" width="120" style="margin-bottom: 0.5em;" />
 </p>

-# Welcome to the PUM Companion Community Wiki
+# Welcome to the PUM Companion Public Wiki

 <div class="pumc-intro-box">
-  This is your friendly, ever-growing knowledge base for <b>PUM Companion</b>—the app to play Plot Unfolding Machine.
-Here you’ll find everything you need to master solo RPGs, storytelling, and journaling, whether you’re a curious beginner or a seasoned solo adventurer.
+  This is a knowledge base for <b>PUM Companion</b>—the app to play Plot Unfolding Machine.
+Here you’ll find everything you need to master solo RPGs, storytelling, and journaling with the app, whether you’re a curious beginner or a seasoned solo adventurer.
 </div>

 <p align="center">